ahmadelmowafy/rc1024-code-solutions/typescript-and-json/typescript-and-json-quiz-notes.md

   Converting data into a JSON string representation and vice versa.

 - Why are serialization and deserialization useful?
+  They allow for transforming data between JSON strings and JavaScript objects, which is useful for storing and sending data.

 - How do you serialize a data structure into a JSON string using TypeScript?
+  By using the JSON.stringify() method

 - How do you deserialize a JSON string into a data structure using TypeScript?
+  By using the JSON.parse() method

 ## Notes